cepdnaclk/projects.ce.pdn.ac.lk/docs/pages/ongoing-projects.md

 #### Department's Publication Repository
 - Main purpose is to develop a web repository which keeps the track of the department's publications
-- System designing and integration project
+- System Designing and Integration project
 - Available Tasks to be implemented
     - Publication Repository
     - Publications API